-Proportional representation is a principle underlying a voting system: People should be represented in proportion to how they voted.
-The percentage of seats a party has in the legislature should reflect the percentage of people who voted for them.
+Proportional representation (PR) is a democratic principle specifying that people should be represented in proportion to how they voted.
+This means the percentage of seats a party has in the legislature should reflect the percentage of people who voted for that party.

-In contrast, any PR voting system elects several MPs to represent a given geographic region so that most voters in that region have a voice in Parliament.
-The overall results in Parliament are fair.
-30% of the votes = 30% of the seats.
+In contrast, any PR voting system elects several representatives at once for a given geographic region so that most voters in that region have a voice in Parliament.
+This approach yields a fair result in which 30% of the votes yields 30% of the seats.

 - Proportional results

 - More Voter Choice

 - Direct election of representatives and accountability to voters.